datalad save [-h] [-m MESSAGE] [-d DATASET] [-t ID] [-r] [-R LEVELS] [-u] [-F MESSAGE_FILE] [--to-git] [-J NJOBS] [--amend] [--version] [PATH ...]

 take the commit message from this file.
 This flag is mutually exclusive with -m.
 Constraints: value must be a string or value must be NONE

 flag whether to add data directly to Git, instead of tracking data identity only.
 Use with caution, there is no guarantee that a file put directly into Git like this will not be annexed in a subsequent save operation.
 If not specified, it will be up to git-annex to decide how a file is tracked, based on a dataset’s configuration to track particular paths, file types, or file sizes with either Git or git-annex. (see https://git-annex.branchable.com/tips/largefiles).

-how many parallel jobs (where possible) to use. “auto” corresponds to the number defined by ‘datalad.runtime.max-annex-jobs’ configuration item.
-Constraints: value must be convertible to type ‘int’, or value must be one of (‘auto’,)
+how many parallel jobs (where possible) to use. “auto” corresponds to the number defined by ‘datalad.runtime.max-annex-jobs’ configuration item NOTE: This option can only parallelize input retrieval (get) and output recording (save).
+DataLad does NOT parallelize your scripts for you.
+Constraints: value must be convertible to type ‘int’ or value must be NONE or value must be one of (‘auto’,)

 if set, changes are not recorded in a new, separate commit, but are integrated with the changeset of the previous commit, and both together are recorded by replacing that previous commit.
 This is mutually exclusive with recursive operation.

 show the module and its version which provides the command